huserben/TfsRestService/ReadMe.md

 Then you can create a new instance of the service by newing it:
 `var service: tfsRestService.ITfsRestService = new tfsRestService.TfsRestService()`

-Before you make any calls to the TFS/VSTS you have to initialize the service by specifying the server you want to query and define how to authenticate:
+Before you make any calls to the TFS/VSTS you have to initialize the service by specifying the server you want to query, the Team Project and define how to authenticate:
-`initialize(authenticationMethod: string, username: string, password: string, tfsServer: string, ignoreSslError: boolean): void;`
+`initialize(authenticationMethod: string, username: string, password: string, tfsServer: string, teamProject: string, ignoreSslError: boolean): Promise<void>;`

 The 3 different types of authentication that are supported are the following:
 - OAuth (need to supply the token in the 'password' field)